Susan Ann Samuel

 Research interests

-Susan’s research interests include Climate Politics, International Human Rights, Sustainable Development and international norm dynamics.
-She is working on the Project – Towards A New International Normative Framework in Response to the Climate Crisis (Link) with Dr. Viktoria Spaiser, Prof. Richard Beardsworth, Dr. Cristina Stefan and Dr. Nicole Nisbett; focusing on international normative change in response to climate crisis.
+Susan’s research interests include climate politics, international human rights (with a specific focus on Economic, Social, and Cultural Rights), sustainable development, and international norm dynamics.
+She is working on the Project – Towards A New International Normative Framework in Response to the Climate Crisis (Link) with Dr. Viktoria Spaiser, Prof. Richard Beardsworth, and Dr. Cristina Stefan, focusing on international normative change in response to climate crisis.

-During her Masters, for the dissertation, she focused on the topic 'Women’s Role in Climate Change Law: Exploring the Boundaries of International Environmental Law (Critical Analysis on Climate Litigation and Legislation in Global South)'; this was done through a comparative study of Global North and South taking the nations USA and India as case studies in climate litigation and legislation patterns, further analysing on the three fold activism – to streets, Courts and Parliament in Global South.
+Susan did her LLM in International Law—with a special focus to Human Rights; with Prof. Nehal Bhuta as a personal tutor.
+For her Masters’ dissertation, she focused on the topic 'Women’s Role in Climate Change Law: Exploring the Boundaries of International Environmental Law (Critical Analysis on Climate Litigation and Legislation in Global South)' under the supervision of Dr. Michael Hennessey Picard.
+The research was a comparative study of Global North and South taking the nations USA and India as case studies in climate litigation and legislation patterns, further analysing on the three fold activism – to streets, Courts and Parliament in Global South.

 Professional memberships: